shahwan42/hindawi-dl/README.md

 ## Notes

-- You'll find the downloaded books inside the [كتب-مؤسسة-هنداوي](كتب-مؤسسة-هنداوي) folder (will be automatically created when you run the command)
+- You'll find the downloaded books inside the *كتب مؤسسة هنداوي* folder (will be automatically created when you run the command)
 - [get_books_data.py](get_books_data.py) is used to get the all books data upfront in form of (id, title, pdf_url)
 - [books_data.csv](books_data.csv) is already downloaded for you!
 You don't need to use the [get_books_data.py](get_books_data.py) script unless you want to remove the [books_data.csv](books_data.csv) file and re-generate it again.